-The Authority's recommended prices to apply to the Mareeba-Dimbulah Distribution System for 2012-17 are outlined in Table 6.6, together with actual prices since 2006-07.
+The Authority's Draft and Final recommended prices to apply to the Mareeba-Dimbulah Distribution System for 2012-17 are outlined in Table 6.5 and 6.6, together with actual prices since 2006-07.
 In calculating the recommended prices, a 10-year average irrigation water use has been adopted (see Volume 1).

-The Authority's recommended termination fees to apply to the Mareeba-Dimbulah Distribution System for 2012-17 are outlined below, together with actual termination fees since 2008-09.
-The Authority's recommended termination fees are higher than those charged by SunWater, as the Authority's approach:
+The Authority's draft recommended termination fees to apply to the Mareeba-Dimbulah Distribution System for 2012-17 are outlined below, together with actual termination fees since 2008-09.
+The Authority's recommended termination fees were higher than those charged by SunWater, as the Authority's approach:

-(a) recovers 20 years of fixed costs with SunWater bearing the remaining fixed costs.
-SunWater's approach recovers 10 years of fixed costs with remaining fixed costs paid for by other users;

-- (b) reflects the Authority's estimate of fixed costs in the cost-reflective fixed charge.
+- (a) recovered 20 years of fixed costs with SunWater bearing the remaining fixed costs.
+SunWater's approach recovers 10 years of fixed costs with remaining fixed costs paid for by other users; - (b) reflected the Authority's estimate of fixed costs in the cost-reflective fixed charge.
 The Authority's cost-reflective fixed charge recovers all fixed costs.
 SunWater's fixed charges recover only a portion of fixed costs.
-Therefore, some fixed costs are excluded from SunWater's termination fees; - (c) reflects the Authority's cost-reflective fixed charge and not the Authority's recommended fixed charge; and - (d) results in a multiple of up to 13.8 times the Authority's cost reflective fixed charge.
+Therefore, some fixed costs are excluded from SunWater's termination fees; - (c) reflected the Authority's cost-reflective fixed charge and not the Authority's recommended fixed charge; and - (d) resulted in a multiple of up to 13.8 times the Authority's cost reflective fixed charge.
 SunWater's multiple is up to 9.4 of its fixed charge (Chapter 3).